Everything you need to know about vehicle emission testing in the Philippines

-The Clean Air Act, or Republic Act 8749, requires all owners to have their vehicles certified.
-You can do this by going to any private Vehicle Emission Testing Centers accredited by the Land Transportation Office (LTO).
+The Clean Air Act, or Republic Act 8749, requires all owners to have their vehicles emission-tested and certified.
+You can do this by going to any Private Emission Testing Centers (PETCs) accredited by the Land Transportation Office (LTO).

 Generally, Vehicle Emission Testing Centers with one lane only are allowed a maximum of 80 tests per day, while those with two lanes are allowed 160 tests per day.
 What this means here is that if you want to make sure you finish your testing the same day, then choose those that offer more tests--the ones with two lanes.
 That way, you're sure they can accommodate you even if you arrive a bit late during the day.